MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 That means that all the energy entering the computer is dissipated as heat in the cooling system.
-Following the intuition that this flow of energy drains out some (thermodynamical) entropy from the dynamic memory (DM) as it brings it in a state that can harldy be reached by chance alone, we expect that a negative entropy change :math:`-\lvert \Delta S_{DM} \rvert` is produced in the DM during one cycle (one iteration) of the MRI reconstruction process.
+Following the intuition that this flow of energy drains out some (thermodynamical) entropy from the dynamic memory (DM) as it brings it in a state that can hardly be reached by chance alone, we expect that a negative entropy change :math:`-\lvert \Delta S_{DM} \rvert` is produced in the DM during one cycle (one iteration) of the MRI reconstruction process.
 If our intuition is correct, the second law of thermodynamic implies then